ubuntu/WSL/docs/tutorials/install-ubuntu-wsl2.md

 ## Install WSL

-Duration: 3:00

 WSL can be installed from the command line.
-Open a powershell prompt as an Administrator (we recommend using Windows Terminal) and run:
+Open a PowerShell prompt as an Administrator (we recommend using Windows Terminal) and run:

 `wsl --install`